Hydrocele repair (child)

 Are there any alternatives to surgery?

-A hydrocele usually improves, as the connection will often close within the first few years of life.
+A hydrocele improves over time, as the connection will often close within the first few years of life.
 Surgery is usually recommended if the connection has not closed by the time your child is 2 to 3 years old.

-The operation is performed under a general anaesthetic and usually takes about an hour.
+The procedure is performed under a general anaesthetic and usually takes about an hour.

 Your surgeon will make a cut on the groin.